Thursday, September 30, 2010

 The U.S. Environmental Protection Agency will conclude its public hearing today in Binghamton, N.Y. on the issue of natural gas hydraulic fracturing.
 Click to read more.
 This is the final of four public hearings that the agency has held.

-Posted by West Virginia Natural Gas Blog at 7:55 AM
+Posted by Appalachian Shale Gas Blog at 7:55 AM

 Tuesday, September 7, 2010

 During the 2010 regular session of the W.Va.
 Legislature, legislation was reviewed with key legislators that would create a new code section to deal with forced pooling under a new horizontal well board.
 LGCR developed the legislation along with key horizontal well drillers.
 WVONGA picked up on this legislative proposal, and for the 2011 legislative session the association has developed draft legislation to achieve similar goals.
 Meetings are ongoing to finalize the draft of a bill that will be presented during the 2011 legislative session.
 LGCR is substantially involved in this effort.

 Posted by Appalachian Shale Gas Blog at 11:43 AM

 The state's top environmental official says West Virginia will likely need a two-tiered regulatory system to properly permit and monitor the proliferation of Marcellus shale and other horizontally drilled gas wells, according to a story by the Associated Press.
 State DEP Secretary Randy Huffman said his agency's ongoing review of the Division of Oil and Gas also suggests the state needs more rigorous oversight of horizontal drilling operations because complying with industry-accepted best management practices isn't good enough.
 Read entire article - http://www.dailymail.com/Business/201009030250

 Posted by Appalachian Shale Gas Blog at 11:30 AM